osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

     timestamp and version.

 \--flat-nodes=FILENAME
-:   The flat-nodes mode is a separate method to store slim mode node information on disk.
+:   Use a file on disk to store node locations instead of storing them in
+    memory (in non-slim mode) or in the database (in slim mode).
+This is much more efficient than storing the data in the database.
-    Instead of storing this information in the main PostgreSQL database, this mode creates its own separate custom database to store the information.
-As this custom database has application level knowledge about the data to store and is not general purpose, it can store the data much more efficiently.
-Storing the node information for the full planet requires more than 300GB in PostgreSQL, the same data is stored in "only" 50GB using the flat-nodes mode.
+    Storing the node information for the full planet requires more than 500GB in PostgreSQL, the same data is stored in "only" 90GB using the flat-nodes mode.
 This can also increase the speed of applying diff files.
 This option activates the flat-nodes mode and specifies the location of the database file.
 It is a single large file.
 This mode is only recommended for full planet imports as it doesn't work well with small imports.
 The default is disabled.
+The file will stay on disk after import, use \--drop to remove it (but you can't do updates then).

 \--middle-schema=SCHEMA
 :   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in the